 - 2011 El Fabulista Sabio, 14% alcohol content.
 Aged for 14 months in American and French oak.
 Detected strong, grassy notes.

 If you visit Rioja Alavesa, and perhaps join Carol on one of her tours, I’d love to know what you think.
-Or, if you’ve already been to Rioja’s wine country, I’d be curious to hear anecdotes from your favorite bodegas.
+Or, if you’ve already been to Rioja’s wine country, I’d be curious to hear all about your favorite bodegas.

 Our Video of this Experience: